puppetlabs/cppbestpractices/01-Getting-Started.md

 Assume POSIX functions aren't available on Windows, and prefer Boost or C++ standard library functions.
 If specific POSIX functionality is needed, an equivalent will be needed for Windows; such helpers are good candidates for a library in Leatherman.

 TODO: Add ways to get common paths on Windows.

+### Internationalization (i18n)

+In light of today's global marketplace for software, internationalization support (abbreviated "i18n") is critical, and Puppet is making strides towards full i18n-compliance across all products.
+At a minimum, compliant projects must address localization of user-visible strings and provide correct handling of Unicode (UTF-8).

+#### Localization

+Leatherman provides support for marking localizable strings and generating and using message catalogs (.pot files) based on the `gettext` library.
+Please refer to the [`Leatherman documentation`](https://github.com/puppetlabs/leatherman#internationalization-i18n) for details.

 #### Unicode and UTF-8